 Hardy perennials are the mainstay of the herbaceous border, giving colour through the year for very litte effort and attracting bees and butterflies into the garden.

-Tall bearded Iris with scented white flowers from May to June.
+Siberian Iris with large deep blue flowers May to June.

 Go to the Top